TCG (company)

-TCG Capital Management, LP, doing business as TCG or The Chernin Group, is an American investment advisory firm focused on private equity investments in the media, entertainment, technology, sports and consumer and digital media sectors.
+TCG Capital Management, LP, doing business as TCG or the Chernin Group, is an American investment advisory firm focused on private equity investments in the media, entertainment, technology, sports and consumer and digital media sectors.

 History

-Peter Chernin and Jesse Jacobs founded TCG as The Chernin Group in 2010 as a holding company to acquire and operate direct-to-consumer brands in media and technology.
+Peter Chernin and Jesse Jacobs founded TCG as the Chernin Group in 2010 as a holding company to acquire and operate direct-to-consumer brands in media and technology.

-TGC hired Mike Kerns, formerly a senior executive at Yahoo!, as president of digital in 2015.
+TCG hired Mike Kerns, formerly a senior executive at Yahoo!, as president of digital in 2015.

 In 2018, Chernin, Jacobs, and Kerns formed TCG, an investment advisory firm based in Los Angeles, San Francisco, and New York.
 TCG manages private equity investments in the media, entertainment, technology, sports and consumer sectors.
 Chernin, Jacobs, and Kerns are the co-founders and managing partners of the investment advisory firm.

 Funding

 In April 2012, the Financial Times reported that TCG had received $200 million in new funding from a group of investors led by Providence Equity Partners.

 In November 2019, TCG announced "that it closed an inaugural fund with over $700 million of commitments from investors."